riley0227/3dGame/README.md

 - Door to the next room spawns when you kill all the enemies
 - Backpack increases inventory space (can purchase unlimited)
 - Can buy more heart capacity (or sometimes appear in levels)
-- Capped at 10 enemies (10 levels)
+- no cap of levels, though it gets very hard very quick (used to have a 10 level max)
 - Stamina - you can sprint, but then can get fatigued quicker (top right bar)
-- Room 0 - used for testing, can pick up items to test (might delete or turn into spawning room)
+- Room 0 - used for testing, can pick up items to test (turn into spawning room)
+- Can play in "creative mode" where all weapons and additives are available in room 0
+      - or play actually where you start with nothing and have to buy everything at the shop
 - Every 4 rooms you go to the shop between level spawning
 - You can hit enemies out of the room (no ceiling) for fun with certain more intense weapons
 - Controls page that tells you how to play
+- Torches and doors are point lights (also have the sun)

 ### People Split So Far:
 - Setup, Room, Levels, character, & lighting - Sam